deividrvale/nijn-coq-script-generation/README.md

 Most Linux systems come with timeout by default.

-In order to locally run the experiments:
+In order to locally run the experiments, run:

 ```bash
 make
 ```

-this will build and install Nijn on your system.
+this will build and install [Nijn](https://github.com/nmvdw/Nijn) on your system.

+The batch of experiments can be run from the script ``run_experiments.sh`` provided at the root of the project.

 Next, we set executable permission to the ``run_experiments.sh`` file.